 We’ve analyzed data from Consumer Reports, What Car, Carbuyer, and ADAC (among others) to find out about technical and electrical issues.
 We’ve also looked for damage records in carVertical history reports – if the car has been damaged in the past, suspension, bodywork, and automatic transmission issues are more common.

-As a result, we’ve picked the 15 most reliable cars in 2022.
+As a result, we’ve picked the 15 most reliable cars.

 Note: While it’s an effective way to compare reliability of different models – road conditions, driving habits, and past accidents also affect a vehicle’s longevity.
 So make sure to check a car’s history before buying!